DevExpress/OBSOLETE_EF-Core-Security/README.md

 See [DevExtreme](http://js.devexpress.com/) application at [DevExtremeClient](link).
 This application is based on the published OData service and allows to read and modify its data: Client-server application includes DevExtreme application on client side and OData service on the server side.
 See (link) to build it locally.

-TODO: See MVC application at [MVC demo to work with ODataService](link).

 - How to build and run [console demo to work with ODataService](link).
 - How to build and run [Android demo to work with ODataService](link).
-- TODO: How to build and run [MVC demo to work with ODataService](link).
 - How to build and run [console demo to work with DBContext directly](link).